Radon needlet thresholding: Radon transform and white noise model

 \subsection{Noisy observation of the Radon transform}

 We consider observations of the form

-where the unknown function $f$ belongs to $\bL^2(B^d,dx) $.
-The meaning of this equation is that for any $\phi(\theta,s)$ in $\bL^2(\bS^{d-1} \times [-1,1], d\mu(\theta,s) )$ one can observe
+where the unknown function $f$ belongs to $\bL_2(B^d,\mathrm{d}x) $.
+The meaning of this equation is that, for any $\phi(\theta,s)$ in $\bL_2(\bS^{d-1} \times [-1,1], \mathrm{d}\mu(\theta ,s) ),$ one can observe

-Here $W_\phi =\int \phi(\theta,s) dW(\theta,s)$ is a Gaussian field of zero mean and covariance
+Here $W_\phi=\int\phi(\theta,s)\,\mathrm{d}W(\theta,s)$ is a Gaussian field of zero mean and covariance

 The goal is to recover the unknown function $f$ from the observation of $Y$.
-Our idea is to refine the algorithms proposed in \citep{5authors} using thresholding methods.
-In \citep{5authors} it is derived estimation schemes combining the stability and computability of SVD decompositions with the localization and multiscale structure of wavelets.
-To this end a frame was used (essentially following the construction from \citep{pxukball}) with elements of nearly exponential localization which is in addition compatible with the SVD basis of the Radon transform.
+Our idea is to refine the algorithms proposed in \cite{5authors} using thresholding methods.
+In \cite{5authors}, estimation schemes are derived that combine the stability and computability of SVD decompositions with the localization and multiscale structure of wavelets.
+To this end, a specific frame (essentially following the construction from \cite{pxukball}) is used.
+It comprises elements of nearly exponential localization and is, in addition, compatible with the SVD basis of the Radon transform.

-\subsection{Singular Value Decomposition of the Radon transform}
+\subsection{Singular value decomposition of the Radon transform}

-The SVD of the Radon transform was first established in \citep{Davison, Louis}.
-In~this regard we also refer the reader to \citep{NATT, xu7}.
+The SVD of the Radon transform was first established in \cite{Davison,Louis}.
+In this regard, we also refer the reader to \cite{NATT,xu7}.